 Techniques of integration for both proper and improper integrals with applications to the physical and social sciences, elements of analytic geometry, and the analysis of sequences and series.

-Rio Salado College: 4 credits Prerequisites: Grade of "C" or better in MAT220, or MAT221, or equivalent.
+Prerequisites: Grade of "C" or better in MAT220, or

+MAT221, or equivalent.